yvann-ba/Robby-chatbot/README.md

 #### That's it!
 The service is now up and running locally. 🤗

-## Information 📝:
-Robby-chatbot features a chatbot with memory and a CSV agent.
-The chatbot is specialized in discussing unique elements within the CSV with the user in a friendly and conversational manner (limited to about 4 rows at a time due to the nature of the ConversationalRetrievalChain).
-It is more suitable for a use case where a company uses a CSV to feed their chatbot, so it can answer questions from a user seeking information without necessarily knowing the data behind the chatbot.
-You can modify the prompt template in the code to customize the chatbot's response phrasing for your specific case.

-Example:
+Robby-chatbot contains a chatbot with memory for differents types of files and a CSV-agent, both based on a given file.
+The chatbot discusses the elements of the file with the user in a user-friendly way from a vectorstore (max.
+4 indexes at a time).

+Example of a chatbot:
-Q: I'm looking for a restaurant in New York, what do you suggest?
+Q: A restaurant in New York?
-A: You can try Tower Restaurant, which offers an à la carte menu and has promotions on Tuesdays.
-You can contact them at 0654589874 for more information.
+A: Try Tower Restaurant, a la carte menu and specials on Tuesdays.
+Contact: 0654589874.

-The CSV Agent, on the other hand, executes Python to answer questions about the content and structure of the CSV.
-It requires precise questions about the data and provides factual answers.
-It is not limited to a specific number of rows and can analyze the entire file, but it needs clear and accurate instructions.
-It also doesn't have memory.
+The CSV Agent analyses the content and structure of the CSV without vectostore and answers questions in a factual manner.
+It requires clear and precise instructions and has no memory.

-Example:
+Example of a CSV agent:
-Q: What's the square root of the average age?
+Q: Square root of the average age?
-A: '5.449689683556195'
+A: 5.449689683556195

 ## Contributing 🙌
 Contributions are always welcome!
 If you want to contribute to this project, please open an issue, submit a pull request or contact me at barbot.yvann@gmail.com (: